cechrist/cardoon/doc/device_library.rst

 Internal Topology
 +++++++++++++++++

-Internally may add 2 additional nodes (plus gnd) if rb is not
-zero: Bi(0_i) for the internal base node and ib(1_i) to measure the internal base current and calculate Rb(ib).
+Internally may add 2 additional nodes (plus reference) if rb is not zero: Bi for the internal base node and tib to measure the internal base current and calculate Rb(ib).
 The possible configurations are described here.

 1. If RB == 0::